Your teen's first car - beware of this insurance gap

 Readers of Your teen's first car - beware of this insurance gap also found answers to the following car insurance questions.

-How much will my car insurance rates increase with a teen driver?
+How much will my car insurance increase after an accident?